 On June 10, 2020, Simon Property exercised its contractual rights to terminate its February 9, 2020 merger agreement (the Merger Agreement) with Taubman Centers, Inc. and The Taubman Realty Group Limited Partnership (collectively, Taubman).
 Simon Property also filed an action in the Circuit Court for the 6th Judicial Circuit of Oakland County, Michigan (the Court) against Taubman requesting a declaration that Taubman has suffered a material adverse effect under the Merger Agreement and has breached covenants and representations in the Merger Agreement and seeking damages for Taubman's breaches.
+Taubman subsequently filed a counterclaim seeking specific performance of the Merger Agreement and, in the alternative, damages.
 If there is an adverse decision by the court and after exhaustion of all rights of appeal, we could be required to consummate the transactions under the Merger Agreement or pay damages, which could have a negative impact on our businesses, results of operations and financial condition.